-In Shimane, there are four Prefectural Advisors (PAs) who work together to help resolve issues and ensure smooth running of the Shimane JET Programme.
-Your PA team has training, experience and knowledge of Japanese culture, language, workplaces and education that you can draw on when making decisions and addressing problems.
+In Shimane, there are four Prefectural Advisors (PAs) who work together to resolve issues and ensure smooth running of the Shimane JET Programme.
+Your PA team has training, experience and knowledge of Japanese culture, language, workplaces and education that can help you in making decisions and addressing questions or concerns.

-Please feel free to contact any us anytime, regardless of our proximity to you in the prefecture.
+Please feel free to contact us anytime, regardless of our proximity to you in the prefecture.

 What Do the PAs Do?

-Living and working as a foreigner in Shimane can become stressful at times.
-Problems can be furthered by culture shock, language difficulties and winter.
-Your PAs can refer you to counseling services to help you overcome these difficulties if and when they arise.
-You can talk to us about culture shock, burnout, depression, stressful situations, major decisions such as re-contracting, or whatever is on your mind!
+Living and working as a foreigner in Japan can be stressful at times.
+Problems are magnified by cultural differences and language barriers.
+Your PAs can refer you to counselling services to help you overcome these difficulties.
+Please feel free to chat with us about culture shock, burnout, depression, stressful situations, major decisions such as re-contracting, or whatever is on your mind!

-Confidentiality is strictly upheld in all situations.
-The only exceptions to this is if a JET poses an imminent threat to themselves or others, the JET has committed an illegal act/breach of their contract or the JET participant has agreed/requested for their information to be shared with someone who can assist them.
+Confidentiality is strictly upheld at all times.
+The only exceptions to this are if a JET participant poses an imminent threat to themselves or others, if the JET has committed an illegal act or breached their contract, or if the JET participant has agreed/requested for their information to be shared with someone else.

-You can also consult your PAs when addressing problems that are work-related or arise from cultural differences, educational differences, or any other practical problems that you encounter.
-Things that you can talk to us about include contracts, holidays, taking paid leave, team-teaching, workplace relations, cross-cultural communication, finding a doctor, and more!
+You can consult your PAs for problems that are work-related, or problems that arise from cultural differences, educational differences, or any other issues that you encounter.
+Such topics may include contracts, holidays, taking paid leave, team-teaching, workplace relations, cross-cultural communication, finding a doctor, and more!

-If you face a dispute with another party (for example, with a fellow JET or a supervisor) your PAs can offer mediation services to ensure effective communication and dialog to help address the problem.
+If you face a dispute with another party (for example, with a fellow JET or a supervisor) the PAs can offer mediation to ensure effective communication for addressing the problem.
 We can also offer a listening ear and advice on approaching the problem.
-If all parties agree, we can also offer our services in person to the parties involved.
-This would involve identifying common and individual needs, and then ways to fulfill as many of those needs as possible.
-Specifically during mediation, PAs represent all parties involved, and therefore cannot ensure confidentiality.
+If all parties agree, we can also offer our services in person (for example, to interpret from English to Japanese).

 Crisis Response and Management

-Although it is best to contact us during normal working hours or schedule an appointment, if an emergency occurs, you can contact us immediately at any time.
-Such situations could include: medical emergencies, crime incidents, bereavement, natural disasters, physical or mental trauma, personal crises (including suicidal or violent thoughts), etc. We will try to help you manage and deal with any such crises.
+Although it is best to contact us during work hours or by scheduling an appointment, if an emergency occurs, you may contact us at any time.
+Such situations might include: medical emergencies, incidents of crime, bereavement, natural disasters, physical or mental trauma, personal crises (including suicidal or violent thoughts), etc. We will help you manage and deal with any such crises.

-*** It’s important to note that PAs are not counselors.
-In a case where a PA feels the situation requires more expertise, the PA will – with your consent – arrange for a referral to an appropriate professional.***
+It’s important to note that PAs are not professional counsellors.
+In case the PAs feel that the situation requires more expertise, the PAs will (with your consent) arrange for referral to an appropriate professional.